-If, due to a change in the provisions of the Tax Act or other legislation applicable to the Corporation, any of the foregoing investment policies and investment criteria requires amendment in order to comply with such change in legislation, the Board may make such change and such change will be binding on the Corporation.
-The Brokers will be required to comply with and observe such change immediately upon such change becoming effective.
+If, due to a change in the provisions of the Tax Act or other legislation applicable to the Corporation, any of the foregoing investment policies and investment criteria required amendment in order to comply with such change in legislation, the Board may make such change and such change will be binding on the Corporation.

-The Corporation has a Credit Committee, which is comprised of at least two members chosen from amongst the members of the Board.
+The Corporation's Credit Committee is comprised of at least two members chosen from amongst the members of the Board.
 The primary purpose of the Credit Committee is to oversee lending guidelines and to provide oversight in the review of delinquent loan files.